Long-eared gymnure

-The long-eared gymnure (Otohylomys megalotis) is a eulipotyphlan that is found in Laos.
+The long-eared gymnure (Otohylomys megalotis) is an eulipotyphlan that is found in Laos.
 This specific type of gymnure has long ears and a long skull compared to that of others.
 It is also recognized for its broad forefeet, stout claws, and naked hindfeet.
 Previously classified in Hylomys, it is now the only species assigned to the genus Otohylomys.

 Etymology

 The species epithet megalotis is derived from the two Greek words "megas" and "otos," which means "large" and "ears", respectively.

 Reproduction

 The pregnancy lasts around six to seven weeks.
 They are born blind and hairless.
 However, the hedgehogs can start growing spiny hairs within 36-hours after birth.
 Only the mothers raise their young ones.

 Description

 Otohylomys megalotis is a species of gymnure.
 Compared to species of the Hylomys genus, O. megalotis has rounder, more prominent, and larger ears.
 Its soles and tarsals are naked, and it has long and moderately stout claws.
 The skull of O. megalotis is elongated, flattened, and moderately slender.

 Compared to the sizes of Hylomys, O. megalotis is medium in size.
 However, it has a longer tail.
 Its tail is about 75% of its head and body length.
 Instead of having flattened spinous hairs, it has grey, long, soft and fine furs.
 Unlike Hylomys species, O. megalotis has stronger and tougher teeth.